JesusGautamah/chatgpt_assistant/README.md

 - TEXT - sends a text to the chatbot
 - VOICE_MESSAGE or AUDIO FILE - sends a voice message to the chatbot and returns the response in voice

+## Recommended Actions runner

+You can run Github Actions workflows locally using [act](https://github.com/nektos/act)

+We recommend Act installation to run Github Actions workflows locally as we use it to deploy the bot in a server via ssh.

 ## Contributing

 A good way to contribute is add your language to DefaultMessages class in lib/chatgpt_assistant/default_messages.rb.
 You can also add your language to the list of languages in the README.md file.